 This is a Q&A from SAN

+Click here for more SAN School lessons.
 A loop switch is said to be a non-blocking device, enabling point-to-point communication between nodes.
 How is FC-AL implemented in switches?
 What is the difference between FC-AL and FC-SW in switches?
 Thanks.

 In Brocade switches, there is a technology used called "QuickLoop", that enables a bridge between FC-AL devices on the port that is considered a quick loop and the rest of the devices in the fabric.
 Fabric-based devices can reach FC-AL destination addresses on the loop since the switch associates a fabric address to the FC-AL addresses within the loop.
 All switches use FC-SW as the native protocol.
 The ability to connect to legacy FC-AL devices through a switch that supports FC-SW to FC-AL address translation allows you to reuse older hub- (FC-AL) based devices like tape drives.
 Chris

 Editor's note: Do you agree with this expert's response?
 If you have more to share, post it in one of our discussion forums .